Jiří Lehečka: 2022: First ATP Tour win & semifinal

+2023: ATP final and Major quarterfinal, top 30

-Lehečka began his season as the top-ranked Czech male player at the inaugural 2023 United Cup where he lost to Taylor Fritz 3–6 4–6 but defeated Alexander Zverev 6–4 6–2 in Zverev's first ATP match coming back from injury.
+Lehečka began his season as the top-ranked Czech male player at the inaugural 2023 United Cup where he lost to Taylor Fritz 3–6, 4–6 but defeated Alexander Zverev 6–4, 6–2 in Zverev's first match coming back from injury.
 Lehečka also played mixed doubles with Marie Bouzková.

-He reached the 2023 Australian Open fourth round defeating eleventh seed Cameron Norrie taking his revenge after he was beaten by Norrie at the 2023 Auckland Open the previous week.
+He reached the Australian Open fourth round defeating 11th seed Cameron Norrie taking his revenge after he was beaten by Norrie at the 2023 Auckland Open the previous week.
 Next he defeated sixth seed Félix Auger-Aliassime, his first top-10 win, to reach a Major quarterfinal for the first time in his career.
-As a result he moved more than 30 positions up into the top 40 at world No. 39 on 30 January 2023.
+As a result, he moved more than 30 positions up into the top 40 at world No. 39 on 30 January 2023.

 At the same tournament he also reached the third round in doubles on his debut at the event at this Major with partner Alex Molčan.

-At the 2023 Qatar ExxonMobil Open he recorded his first top-5 win over top seed Andrey Rublev to reach the semifinals, having previously defeated qualifier Damir Dzumhur and Emil Ruusuvuori.
+At the Qatar Open he recorded his first top-5 win over top seed Andrey Rublev to reach the semifinals, having previously defeated qualifier Damir Džumhur and Emil Ruusuvuori.
+In Dubai he lost to seventh seed Alexander Zverev.

+At the 2023 BNP Paribas Open, he recorded his first Masters win against Arthur Rinderknech.

+At Miami, he defeated Federico Coria for his second Masters win, and 18th seed Lorenzo Musetti to reach the third round of a Masters for the first time in his career.

+In Monte Carlo he defeated Emil Ruusuvuori and Grigor Dimitrov to move to the round of 16.

+At Wimbledon, he reached the fourth round for the first time at this major with wins over Sebastian Ofner, 18th seed Francisco Cerúndolo and 16th seed Tommy Paul in a five set match.

+He entered the Croatia Open as the top seed at a tour-level event for the first time, and reached the quarterfinals with a win over Dominic Thiem.
+He also reached the quarterfinals in doubles with partner Roman Jebavý.

+He reached his first ATP Tour final at the 2023 Winston-Salem Open where he lost to Sebastián Báez.
+As a result, he reached the top 30 in the rankings at world No. 29 on 28 August 2023.